forestwanglin/openai-java/README.md

 # openai-java

-OpenAi GPT4 API for Java
+OpenAi GPT API for Java

 ## How to use